wmay/nominate/README.md

 And these are collected in file '1999NHrollcalls.csv' and so forth.

 The following code will read the rollcall data into Wnominate objects, and add the sessions to a Dwnominate object.
-<code>chamber.dwnominate</code> starts the nominate process, first calling <code>wnominate</code> on each Wnominate, then using the results to write the input files for the DW-NOMINATE program, and then running DW-NOMINATE.
-All results,
-including output graphs from the R wnominate package, will be written to a folder called 'nominate'.
+<code>chamber.dwnominate</code> starts the nominate process, first calling <code>wnominate</code> on each Wnominate object, then using the results to write the input files for the DW-NOMINATE program, and then running DW-NOMINATE.
+All results, including output graphs from the R wnominate package, will be written to a folder called 'nominate'.

 An alternative is to call <code>wnominate(prefix)</code> on Wnominate objects, which will run only the W-NOMINATE program, adding the specified prefix to each output file.